Worldwide Locations:

 Transfer Pricing

-Egypt has transfer pricing (TP) regulations related to “transfer pricing in Egypt” since the issuance of income tax law 91/2005, also the transfer pricing guidelines issued in 2010, which have been amended by new transfer pricing guidelines in 2018.
+Transfer pricing in Egypt has been regulated since the issuance of Income Tax Law 91/2005, with initial transfer pricing guidelines issued in 2010 and subsequently amended by new guidelines in 2018.

 The new guidelines will be the base for Egyptian Tax Authority (ETA) to rely when assessing the arm’s length of financial or controlled commercial transactions which occur between associated enterprises (any person related to a taxpayer in a way that affects the determination of the tax base).
 These transactions can include, but not limited to: